emcarthur/emcarthur.github.io/projects/DoxIfos_Calendar/README.md

 **Sample PDF Schedule downloaded from the website:** [emcarthur.github.io/projects/DoxIfos_Calendar/sample_schedule.pdf](http://emcarthur.github.io/projects/DoxIfos_Calendar/sample_schedule.pdf)

-Dr. Davis' clinic is on M/Th so the schedule will start patient cycles on the upcoming M/Th.
-Labs and clinic visit at white blood cell count nadir is on day 10 for patients that start on Monday and day 11 for patients that start on Thursday.
+Dr. Davis' clinic is on Monday so the schedule will start patient cycles on the upcoming Monday.
+Labs and clinic visit at white blood cell count nadir is on day 10 for patients (the following Thursday).

 Based extensively on html/javascript/css from [Fullcalendar](https://fullcalendar.io/).